latticexyz/mud/README.md

 It adds some conventions for organizing data and logic and abstracts away low-level complexities so you can focus on the features of your app.

 It standardizes the way data is stored on-chain.
 With this standard data model, MUD can provide all network code to synchronize contract and client state.
-This includes synchronizing state directly from an RPC node or a general-purpose MUD indexer.
+This includes synchronizing the state directly from an RPC node or a general-purpose MUD indexer.

 MUD is MIT-licensed, open source and free to use.